Board of Trustees

 He is currently Chairman and CEO of his family business.
 Over the past 50 years, Turners has grown into of one of the largest private family companies in the County.

-Ian is also a Trustee Director of St. Elizabeth Hospice with special responsibility for charitable income generation, retailing and marketing.
+Ian is also Chairman of the Trustees of St. Elizabeth Hospice.
 Ian lists amongst his other interests, sailing, architecture, Ipswich Town Football Club and the fantastic Suffolk countryside.